madprops/awesome-setup/README.md

 >onboard

+>htop

+>nethogs

 # Some shortcuts

->Win + Backspace

-Toggle maximize

->Win + Shift + Backspace

-Toggle fullscreen

->Win + Numpad number

-Snap to the region represented by the numpad

->Win + \

-Move to other monitor

->Win + Mouse wheel

-Resize at center

->ScrLk

-Show dropdown terminal

->Middle click on bottom left icon

-Lock screen

->Win + Spacebar

-Open Rofi

->Win + `

-Open the main menupanel

->Ctrl + `

-Open the clipboard manager

->Right click on tag

-Move window to that tag

->Alt + Tab

-Show Rofi in altab mode
+Win + Backspace

+>Toggle maximize

+---

+Win + Shift + Backspace

+>Toggle fullscreen

+---

+Win + Numpad number

+>Snap to the region represented by the numpad

+---

+Win + \

+>Move to other monitor

+---

+Win + Mouse wheel

+>Resize at center

+---

+ScrLk

+>Toggle dropdown terminal

+---

+Middle click on bottom left icon

+>Lock screen

+---

+Win + Spacebar

+>Open Rofi

+---

+Win + `

+>Open the main menupanel

+---

+Ctrl + `

+>Open the clipboard manager

+---

+Right click on tag

+>Move window to that tag

+---

+Alt + Tab

+>Show Rofi in altab mode

+---

+Right click tasklist item

+>Show a menupanel with actions on that client

+---

+Click green sysmonitors

+>Open htop

+---

+Click on blue sysmonitors

+>Open nethogs

+---

+Click on volume control

+>Open pavucontrol

+---

+Click on date

+>Open the osmo calendar